KITrokopter/Documentation/manual.md

 ### Hardware

 * Start all computers.
-* Connect the Kinect.
+* Connect the Kinects.
 At most one Kinect per computer.
 * Place the cameras as high angled as possible with best more than 25 degrees between two camera line of sights.
 You should choose one main camera that is in the middle of the three cameras.
 * Connect the Crazyradios.
 (TODO: Maximum amount per computer?)
 * On every computer, on every terminal you use for rosrun, execute `export ROS_IP=<ip of your machine>`.